jethornton/simple-deb/docs/source/menu.rst

 add .desktop when you save the name so if you rename a .desktop be sure and delete the .desktop.

-So now the directories and files look like this
+So now the directories and files look like this after building the deb
 ::

 	john@d10cave:~/minimal-deb$ tree